Dowdow/ElPuerBot/README.md

 ```
 npm install
 ```
-Configure the Bot by create a .env file and put some secrets in it
+Configure the Bot by creating a .env file from the .env.dist file and put some secrets in it
 ```
 EL_PUER_TOKEN=xxxxx      // Your Discord Application Key
-RIOT_KEY=xxxxx           // Your Riot Games API Key
 BATTLENET_API_KEY=xxxxx  // Your Battle Net API Key
-RLS_TOKEN=xxxxx          // Your Rocket League Stats API Key
+...
 ```
 Run da bot
 ```